joshhus/blockchain-sw-25/howto/console-upgrade-k8.md

 You need to complete these steps 4-6 for each network that that runs on a separate namespace.
 If you experience any problems, see the instructions for [rolling back an upgrade](#upgrade-k8-rollback).
 If you deployed your network behind a firewall, without access to the external internet, see the separate set of instructions for [Upgrading the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall](#upgrade-k8-firewall).

 You can continue to submit transactions to your network while you are upgrading your network.
 However, you cannot use the console to deploy new nodes, install or instantiate smart contracts, or create new channels during the upgrade process.

+It is a best practice to upgrade your SDK to the latest version as part of a general upgrade of your network.
+While the SDK will always be compatible with equivalent releases of Fabric and lower, it might be necessary to upgrade to the latest SDK to leverage the latest Fabric features.
+Also, after upgrading, it's possible your client application may experience errors.
+Consult the documentation of the Fabric SDK you are using for information about how to upgrade.
+{: tip}

 ### Roll back an upgrade
 {: #upgrade-k8-rollback}